 The experience is very frustrating because I needed to do ONE THING: find isles for the stuff I need to buy.
 I absolutely am NOT going to go through a long on-boarding process just to get that.
 The worst part about this experience is that the app is useless without a login.

 Learn how our app development in NYC can help you…

 Improve the On-boarding Experience

 Some of this stuff is really simple yet large companies like Wegman’s just avoid the obvious.
-If they want people to register just use the social medial platform logins – it’s 2 clicks and the user is done!
-Some of the details they seek are already in Facebook or Twitter.
+If they want people to register just use the social media platform logins – it’s 2 clicks and the user is done!
+Some of the details they seek are already on Facebook or Twitter.
 Why waste people’s time?
 And really the proper way to do all this is to show value first, get rid of meaningless app previews, and let people do basic stuff.
 Then, ask to create an account when needed.
-If people see value they’ll participate.
+If people see the value they’ll participate.

 Another example: ask for people’s zip code by saying they will get alerted to specials as they come up, or special events in the store.

 Requiring a long on-boarding process is a barrier to getting people using apps.
 Make the first launch experience easy!